 If your camera has a spot metering mode, try zooming in and metering the moon, then applying minus 2 exposure compensation (-2 EV).

-Some photographers swear by the “looney 11 rule” (similar to the sunny 11 rule, but for lunar light).
+Some photographers swear by the “looney 11 rule” (similar to the sunny 16 rule, but for lunar light).
 This would give you a shutter speed at f11 that is roughly equal to ISO, for example 1/125 at ISO 100 and f 11.
-I’ve had good results with a slightly faster shutter speed—ISO 100, f11 and 1/200—for a full moon.
-I’ve even heard of people shooting at f11 and 1/320!
+I’ve not had good results with that.
+I've needed something more like an ISO between 200 – 400 with f5.6 – f8 and 1/125 – 1/200 for a full moon.
 Your mileage will vary and you’ll need adjust a bit for crescent moons.
-Start somewhere in the middle, like ISO 100, f11 and 1/200 and fine tune accordingly.
+Start somewhere in the middle, like ISO 200, f11 and 1/125 and fine tune accordingly.
 Make sure the “blinkies” (highlight warnings on the camera’s LCD screen) are turned on to avoid overexposing highlights.

 Manually focus using Live View, if possible.
 You can try focusing at the infinity mark on your lens barrel but some cameras allow focusing beyond infinity, resulting in fuzziness in your moonshot.
 One tip is to focus on a very distant object while it’s still light out.
 Note the position of the focus dial on your lens.
 Then manually set your lens at that position when you’re ready for your moon shot.